d-shap/form-model-binding-html/README.md

 The application's code does not depend on the source HTML.
 All the changes in the source HTML affect only on the form definition XML, so no recompilation is needed.
-Also there is no need to change the code if the binding rules change.
+Also, there is no need to change the code if the binding rules change.

-For example, if *&lt;h1&gt;* and *&lt;h2&gt;* tags are added to the source HTML and we need to extract the text from this new tags too.
+For example, if *&lt;h1&gt;* and *&lt;h2&gt;* tags are added to the source HTML, and we need to extract the text from this new tags too.
 Then we need to change only the form definition XML as following:
 ```
 <?xml version='1.0'?>